ihucos/counter.dev/README.md

 You will need a redis server at localhost and default port.

-## What about self hosting?
+## Self-Hosting

-Working on an easy way to do it: https://github.com/ihucos/counter.dev-selfhosted
+If you want to self-host consult here: https://github.com/ihucos/counter.dev-selfhost

 ## Developing the blog